2019 Rate Change Q & A

-Click on a question below to find an answer; or, Open a printable pdf of the questions and answers,
+Click on a question below to find an answer; or, Open a printable pdf of the questions and answers with rates,

 Electric cooperatives are democratically controlled organizations: they are governed by cooperative members voted in by their peers.
 Cooperatives provide economic benefits to their local communities and operate on a cost-plus philosophy by returning excess operating margins back to their members.
 They do not pay dividends; thus aim to keep costs as low as possible while providing value to their members and the communities they serve.

 - Why is Mille Lacs Energy Cooperative raising rates?